 We make our home in a house or community building close to the center of the village, which our hosts kindly make available for our use.
 Accommodations are basic: we use sleeping bags and sleeping pads on the floor and have separate sleeping space for girls and boys.
 While there are simple showers and running water, both water and electricity are intermittent.
 Our home has kitchen facilities and we work with local women to prepare meals for the group.

-Known as “the nature isle of the Caribbean,” Dominica is a striking land of towering volcanic peaks, extensive rain forests, cool freshwater lakes and streams, windblown surf, hot springs, mud baths, and undisturbed black and white sand beaches.
-On weekends, we take advantage of this extraordinarily diverse geography.
+We take advantage of the island’s extraordinarily diverse geography.
 Hike to majestic Trafalgar Falls to bathe in the mineral pools, snorkel above the bubbling geothermal vents of Champagne Beach, and browse the colorful marketplaces of Portsmouth and Roseau.

-At the end of our summer community service trip, we head off on an overnight excursion to a rain forest resort in the mountains.
+Over the weekend, we head off on an overnight excursion to a rain forest resort in the mountains.
 With knowledgeable local Caribbean guides, we trek into the mountains to the world’s second largest hot springs–Boiling Lake.
 Cool off and relax after your hike in the stunningly beautiful waterfalls of Dominica’s Titou Gorge.